 My codependency whispers in my ear that I am no better off than I was in the marriage.
 That I gave up financial security and a “real family” for nothing because I still feel the same way as I did when I was married.
 On my worst days, I allow those whispers to drag me into the snake’s lair where I wallow in self-pity and the illusion that a snake would actually tell me the truth.

 The key to the above paragraph is that “MY CODEPENDENCY” is separate from myself.
-My codependency, just like Will’s abuse, has a life and fire of its own.
+My codependency, just like my ex-husband’s abusive behaviors, has a life and fire of its own.
 When I learned that I must protect myself against the abuse, I neglected to use the same strategies to protect myself from codependency.
-My codependency slithers along, unnoticed, in my shadow as I work to extricate myself from the side-effects and symptoms of the abuse.
-My codependency celebrates my extrication from abuse, encourages me to consider outward abuse my only enemy, because doing so allows inner abuse to continue.
+My codependency slithers along, unnoticed, in my shadow as I extricate myself from the side-effects and symptoms of the abuse.
+My codependency celebrates my extrication from abuse, encourages me to consider outward abuse my only enemy because doing so allows inner abuse to continue.

 I feel that leaving my abusive marriage was integral to the realizations I am having today.
 If I hadn’t left the abuse, then I doubt I could focus the light of truth on this multi-faced snake of codependency.